sinkingsugar/nimtorch/README.md

 `conda install -c fragcolor nimtorch`

-This will install, nim, fragments and nimtorch all in one command.
+This will install: nim and ATen binaries, fragments and nimtorch all in one command, nothing else needed.

 Make sure you use a recent version of conda and have gcc installed in your system.